k3s-io/docs/docs/security/self-assessment.md

 **Result:** Not Applicable

 **Remediation:**
-Run the below command (based on the file location on your system) on the master node.
+Run the below command (based on the file location on your system) on the control plane node.
-For example,
-chmod 644 /etc/kubernetes/manifests/kube-controller-manager.yaml
+For example, chmod 644 /etc/kubernetes/manifests/kube-controller-manager.yaml

 ### 1.1.4 Ensure that the controller manager pod specification file ownership is set to root:root (Automated)